luau-lang/luau/rfcs/config-luaurc.md

 Using JSON5 instead of vanilla JSON limits the interoperability.

-There's no way to force specific lints to be fatal, although this can be solved in the future by expanding "lintErrors" to be optionally an array of strings.
+There's no way to force specific lints to be fatal, although this can be solved in the future by promoting the "compatibility" feature where one can specify a string to a non-compatibility feature.

 ## Alternatives